ultimatile/HPhi/doc/en/source/filespecification/outputfiles_en/excitedvec_en.rst

 eigenvec.dat
 ------------

-When OutputExcitedVec=1 in a CalcMod file, the excited vector calculated by using the input vector and excited operators defined in parr.def is outputted.
+When OutputExcitedVec=1 in a CalcMod file, the excited vector calculated by using the input vector and excited operators defined in pair.def is outputted.
 An example of the file format is as follows.

 ::